bigfanjs/art/README.md

 # @bigfan/art

 `@Bigfan/art` is a 2D drawing library leveraging the `react-reconciler` package that will help create 2D graphics using a declarative API that renders the output to the canvas.
-At it's core `@Bigfan/art` is a React custom renderer for HTML5 Canvas.
+At its core `@Bigfan/art` is a React custom renderer for HTML5 Canvas.

 It provides re-usable components that makes it as easy as possible to get 2D content on a webpage.
 These components can react to state changes and are able to animate using `@bigfan/art`'s native animation system.